nirdosh17/cfn-teardown/README.md

 2. Tear down stacks: `cfn-teardown deleteStacks`

-	_Deletes matching stacks and updates status in the teardown details file._
+	_Deletes matching stacks and updates status in the teardown details file as the script is running._

+---

+### Selecting Stacks For Deletion
+**For stacks with consistent naming convention:**

+Let's say you have stacks starting with the environment name followed by a hyphen:
+- _qa-base-infra_
+- _qa-service-user-management_
+- _qa-service-user-search_

+In this can, you need to set stack pattern as `^qa-` to match stacks starting with `qa-`.

+**For stacks which do not follow any naming pattern:**

+Example:
+- _qa-base-infra_
+- _service-user-management_ (depends on base infra)
+- _user-search-service_ (depends on base infra)

+Use the root stack's name as the stack pattern i.e. `^qa-base-infra`.
+The script will find out all dependendent stacks from the root stack **recursively** until the leaf nodes have zero importer stacks.

+---
 ### Configuration

 Configuration for this command can be set in three different ways in the precedence order defined below: